Watly/vapor-model/README.md

 # vapor-model
-Domain Models of the entire Vapor Platform Eco-System
+Domain Model of the Vapor Drone Control System